Getting Started with React Virtuoso

 callback properties, suitable for loading data on demand.
 After the data has been loaded, You can append or prepend additional items, while retaining the current scroll location.

-The markup of the components is customizable by passing custom components as props, supporting optional Header and Footer, or swapping the scroller element with a custom one (usually done for the sake of integrating a third party scrollbar library).
-The customization API makes it easy to combine the components with your UI library of choice (e.g. MUI), or even integrate drag-and-drop through a third-party library.
+The markup of the components is customizable by passing custom components as props, supporting optional Header and Footer, or even replacing the Scroller element with a custom one (usually when integrating third party scrollbar library).
+The custom components props allow the easy integration of your UI library of choice (e.g. shadcn/ui, MUI, Mantine), or even integrate drag-and-drop through a third-party library.

 To get a better impression of what's possible, examine the various examples in the documentation, and skim through the API reference.